nightstardawn/carcassonne/README.md

 # carcassonne

+This is the code for [this Computerphile video](https://www.youtube.com/watch?v=G6ZHUOSXZDo).

 To run it:

 1. Make sure you have Python installed, and [uv](https://docs.astral.sh/uv/getting-started/installation/) as well (this is used to build and run the code).